Configuring the Settings Tab

 Proxy Username

-The username to use for the proxy connection.
+The username for the proxy connection.

 Proxy Password

-The password to use for the proxy connection.
+The password for the proxy connection.

 Proxy Domain